Prince of Wales Fort: Restoration

 After the construction of the Hudson Bay Railway to Churchill was completed in 1929, railway labour and railway construction equipment was used to restore the fort.
 Restoration work was also performed in the late 1950s.

 Archaeological investigations at and around the fort began in 1958.

 Since 2005, Parks Canada archaeologists have been working in and around the fort in conjunction with a large-scale wall stabilization work and a fort interpretation program.

 Legacy

-In 1920, the site was designated a National Historic Site of Canada.
+In 1920, the site was designated a National Historic Site.

 A series of journals written by explorer Samuel Hearne on a journey from Prince of Wales Fort in Hudson's Bay to the Northern Ocean was published by the Champlain Society in 1911.

+Charles Tuttle's 1885 book Our North Land describes the fort at that time.

 On 28 June 1985, Canada Post issued 'Fort Prince of Wales, Man.', one of the 20 stamps in the "Forts Across Canada Series".

-The fort is also the subject of one of the National Film Board of Canada's Canada Vignettes.
+The fort is the subject of one of the National Film Board's Canada Vignettes.